 Number crunchers, bean counters, ledger attendants.
-Whatever your favorite (or least favorite) nickname for accountants, they are stuck in the past.
+Whatever your favorite (or least favorite) nickname for accountants, those terms are stuck in the past.
 They hark back to the days where the accountants’ primary role was to count incomings and outgoings and make efforts to balance the two.

-Those days are long gone, with 2-in-5 accounting technicians recognizing they are already acting as a ‘consultant’ or ‘adviser’ in their current role.
+Those days are long gone, with 2-in-5 accountants recognizing they are already acting as a ‘consultant’ or ‘adviser’ in their current role.

 Yet the nicknames and other stereotypes persist.
 As we enter a new decade and a new era of accounting, where teams are empowered by the latest cloud-based technology, and act as strategic business advisors as much as they keep track of the balance sheet, surely it’s time for that to change.